 Before Jacob's death from cancer in 2010, Saffin had reassured him that the Scheme had gained the support at the highest levels of government and was almost certainly going ahead.

-The Jacob Baldwin collection at the National Museum includes photographs, personal writings and papers.
+The Jacob Baldwin collection at the Museum includes photographs, personal writings and papers.
 It also features objects from the Ability Trek including Jacob's hat, signs used to alert drivers that there was a 'Wheelchair trekker ahead', and one of the wheelchairs Jacob used.

 Other objects include the Aboriginal and Australian flags Jacob mounted on his wheelchair, a donation tin, a T-shirt and other promotional material.